Laravel-Backpack/docs/7.x-dev/crud-operations.md

 - a method to perform the operation, or show an interface (```comment()```);

 You can customize these to fit the operation you have in mind, then ```use \App\Http\Controllers\Admin\Operations\CommentOperation;``` inside the CrudControllers where you want the operation.

-<a name="operations-lifecycle-hooks"></a>
-### Operations Lifecycle Hooks

-Backpack operations trigger lifecycle events at various points in their execution.
-You can hook into these events to customize the operation's behavior.
-You can read a detailed guide about [how to use lifecycle hooks](/docs/{{version}}/crud-operations-lifecycle).

 <a name="contents-of-a-custom-operation"></a>
 ### Contents of a Custom Operation